 Your gut’s nervous system has been termed as the “second brain”.
 The gut contains more neurotransmitters than your brain and actually contains a brain of its own.
 Called the “enteric nervous system”, it is a very complex piece of your body’s biology that is wired to your brain in intricate ways.
 Your gut-brain and your head-brain continually send messages to each other, and if this message system is interfered with, your health may become impaired.

-Candida & Parasite Cleansing.
-Testing for Candida over-growth and parasites will most likely show as positive in most people and especially those with fibromyalgia.
-This can be addressed with an effective Candida and parasite cleanse that includes a combination of anti-fungal and antibacterial botanicals.
+Testing for Candida over-growth and parasites will most likely show as positive in most people and especially those with Fibromyalgia.
+This can be addressed with an effective Harmful Organism Cleanse that includes a combination of anti-fungal and antibacterial botanicals.

-Adrenals & Stress Reduction.
 The adrenals also play an important role in the immune system, and are responsible for the balance of hormones throughout the body.
 Strong, efficient adrenal glands are vital to both genders and during all cycles of life: for young people, through the child-bearing years, into menopause, and beyond.
-Many suffering from fibromyalgia usually experience high stress levels in trying to deal with a health concern that seemingly has not definitive answers.
+Many suffering from Fibromyalgia usually experience high stress levels in trying to deal with a health concern that seemingly has not definitive answers.
 High stress levels can result in adrenal malfunction which results in hormone imbalance.
 See Stressed and Fatigued?
 Check Your Adrenals.

 More Natural Health Suggestions for Fibromyalgia